 The bill is specific to the Michigan Department of Transportation and has no direct impact on other state agencies.
 The bill would have no direct fiscal impact on the department; it would authorize and define certain types of public-private agreements not currently authorized in law.

-The department has indicated that public-private agreements are another procurement option for delivering its transportation program.
+The department has indicated that public-private agreements are an additional procurement and financing option for delivering its transportation program.